 Cloud computing vendors are scrambling to ease the way.
 AWS Database Migration Service, the technology Thomas used to shift its data to Amazon Web Services.

-Gartner Inc. IT 0.46 % analyst Lydia Leong said that Amazon, which pioneered the business of selling metered access to online processing power and storage, is the leader in moving corporate databases to the cloud.
+Gartner Inc. analyst Lydia Leong said that Amazon, which pioneered the business of selling metered access to online processing power and storage, is the leader in moving corporate databases to the cloud.
 She called Microsoft “an increasingly sticky vendor” because its SQL database works smoothly with popular Microsoft applications such as its Excel spreadsheet.

 Businesses are accumulating ever more data, from customer interactions to measurements from sensors in jet engines.
 Analyzing that ocean of information requires massive computing power of the kind that cloud computing makes increasingly affordable.